drakkan/sftpgo/docs/httpfs.md

 - `501`, means not supported error
 - `200`, `201`, mean no error
 - any other response code means a generic error

+HTTPFs can also connect to UNIX domain sockets.
+To use UNIX domain sockets you need to set an endpoint with the following conventions:

+- the URL schema can be `http` or `https` as usual.
+- The URL host must be `unix`.
+- The socket path is mandatory and is set using the `socket_path` query parameter.
+The path must be query escaped.
+- The optional API prefix can be set using the `api_prefix` query parameter.
+The prefix must be query escaped.

+Here is an example endpoint for UNIX domain socket connections: `http://unix?socket_path=%2Ftmp%2Fsftpgofs.sock&api_prefix=%2Fapi%2Fv1`.
+In this case we are connecting using the `HTTP` protocol to the socket `/tmp/sftpgofs.sock` and we use the `/api/v1` prefix for API URLs.